zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    Redirects a uni-directional flow to another port.

-   :f: The flow to redirect.
+   :param f: The flow to redirect.

-   :out_port: Port to redirect the flow to.
+   :param out_port: Port to redirect the flow to.

-   :t: How long to leave the redirect in place, with 0 being indefinitely.
+   :param t: How long to leave the redirect in place, with 0 being indefinitely.

-   :location: An optional string describing where the redirect was triggered.
+   :param location: An optional string describing where the redirect was triggered.

    :returns: The id of the inserted rule on success and zero on failure.